 Known for its white sands and world-class hospitality, Boracay Island attracts tourists from all over the world into its fine sands and inviting waters.
 Reputable travel guides and magazines constantly list the island as one of the most pristine beaches in Asia.

 In fact, Boracay Island is perhaps the most well-known destination in the Philippines.
 One Google search of the best beaches in the Philippines will show you lists that will include Boracay in one way or another.
 It just always comes up!

 3 sections divide Boracay’s White Beach: Station 1, Station 2, and Station 3.
 Generally, White Beach Station 1 is for tourists who want to enjoy a luxurious tropical holiday.
+See some impressive 5 star hotels in Boracay.
 Station 2 is for those who enjoy dining and partying.
 While Station 3 is for visitors looking for a quiet beach getaway.

 Known as “The Queen City of the South”, Cebu is the center of trade and tourism in the Central Visayas Region.
 I grew up in Manila but lived in Cebu City for four years, and I can say that it is like the Manila of Visayas.